hashkar/GRB_AI/README.md

-This project is for the exploration of GRB features using AI It is a pedagogical and research project at thesame time
+This project is for the exploration of GRB features using AI.
+It is a pedagogical and research project at the same time

-Requirements: Python 3, Jupyter notebook
+Requirements: Python 3, Jupyter notebook.

 To install the env: